Keshav2136/online-retail-marketplace/README.md

 A marketplace which brings the Indian local retail marketplaces online

-This way customers could shop online for apparels and try them inside the shop before buying.
-Making them tension-free that what they have bought will fit them easily.
+Select your apparels on your phone.
+Try in the shop, on a later date.
+Making customers tension-free that what they have bought will fit them easily.

   .